 In his spare time, Nigel plays hockey and obsesses about where to find the best bacon in Vancouver (if you ever need to know, just ask him).

-- Rated "Repeatedly Recommended" in the area of Litigation - Commercial Insurance by the Canadian Legal Lexpert® Directory 2016
+Rated as a "Repeatedly Recommended Leading Practitioner" in the area of Litigation - Commercial Insurance by the Canadian Legal Lexpert Directory®, 2016 - 2017

-- Rated "Repeatedly Recommended" in the area of Professional Liability by the Canadian Legal Lexpert® Directory 2016
+Rated as a "Repeatedly Recommended Leading Practitioner" in the area of Professional Liability by the Canadian Legal Lexpert Directory®, 2016

 - Nigel advises insurers, their insureds, and self-insured clients on risk management issues including coverage matters and the defence of complex losses.